Streamflow data anomaly

 Setup

-We only need the pandas library to work with .csv
+We only need the pandas library to work with .csv files

 import pandas as pd